 Equity and Excellence Enrollment Data Incorrect or Missing

-The Equity and Excellence report displays the percentages of the school’s entire 10th-, 11th- and 12th-grade classes that scored a 3 or higher on at least one AP Exam and the percentage of the school’s senior class that scored a 3 or higher on at least one AP Exam during high school.
+The Equity and Excellence report displays the percentages of the school's entire 10th-, 11th-, and 12th-grade classes that scored a 3 or higher on at least one AP Exam and the percentage of the school's senior class that scored a 3 or higher on at least one AP Exam during high school.
 This report is based on self-reported enrollment data from the school.
 Starting in the 2019-20 school year, this data was provided on a schools' participation form in AP Registration and Ordering.

 - If a school did not provide this information, their report may show 'n/a' in the applicable fields.